ymohd022/ymohd022/README.md

 # Hello World, I'm Mohd Yousuf 👋

 ## Summary
-🔹 I’m a 4th-year AI & DS Engineering student at Methodist College of Engineering and Technology.
+🔹 I recently graduated with a degree in AI and Data Science Engineering from Methodist College of Engineering and Technology.
 🔹 Passionate about Web Development, AI and Data Science

 ## Current Tech Stack: